RHaigh/Web-Scraping-with-Selenium/README.md

 With selenium WebDriver.

 Selenium is a tool meant for testing web applications.
 You program it to execute a wide range of commands on your webpage to test for vulnerabilities that may be exploited through ignorance or malice.
 We can use this to enter in paticular values into search bars, press buttons and enter commands, then pass our session to BeautifulSoup to scrape the resulting dynamic html.
 Finally, we pass the results to the csv library and write to csv in our project folder.

-In this tutorial, we have used the allstarcard fuel price comparison page.
+In this tutorial, we have used the allstarcard fuel price comparison page and collect data regarding different fuel prices over a wide range of rural Scottish authorities.